Ming-Shu/-Cammand-of-Apache-Cassandra-in-Python/README.md

 # Cammand-of-Apache-Cassandra-in-Python

 Let's take a look at how to understanding of Cassandra and how you can use in your Python apps.
+We have a example about delete a data from Cassandra  replace shell command with Python apps.

 EC2 type : t3.xlarge